alexpearce/slc6-vagrant-foreman-gunicorn-flask/README.md

 Both of these steps can take some time, upwards of ten minutes.

-If you then want to run the VELO web application, SSH into the VM
+If you then want to run a web application, SSH into the VM

     vagrant ssh